 Is it worth it buying car insurance online?

-Research consultancy Consumer Intelligence reckons that 50% of car owners could save up to £250 a year on their insurance bill if they shopped around online.
+Our data analysts reckon that 62% of car owners could save up to £250 a year on their insurance bill if they shopped around online.

 If you could make that saving, and did it every year, for four years, that’s £1,000 saved.